D4LMwastaken/LHSCC-Discord-Bot/README.md

 ## Showcase:
 ![The user asking what is the meaning of coding.](https://github.com/D4LMwastaken/LHSCC-Discord-Bot/blob/d4b7c9b56a938987d889a892b2edab84d4ec4cae/photos/WhatIsTheMeaningOfCoding.png)

-![The slash command toolbar for the bot]
+![The slash command toolbar for the bot.] (https://github.com/D4LMwastaken/LHSCC-Discord-Bot/blob/ac7bbd314c5395039a7e84ef7d6d7891030b762b/photos/ComandPanelDiscordBot.png)
 ## TODO
 * Add stuff to README.MD such as instructions to run & install...
 * Add a way for the Discord bot to greet people who join the Discord Server